Anushilan Samiti: Nationalism and violence

 The Dhaka Anushilan Samiti broke with the Jugantar group in West Bengal due to disagreements with Aurobindo's approach of slowly building a mass base for revolution.
 The Dhaka group instead sought immediate action and results through political terrorism.
 The two branches of the Samiti engaged in dacoity to raise money, and performed a number of political assassinations.
 In December 1907, the Bengal branch derailed a train carrying Bengal Lieutenant Governor Andrew Henderson Leith Fraser in a plot led by the Ghosh brothers.
 In the same month, the Dhaka Anushilan Samiti assassinated former Dhaka district magistrate D. C. Allen.
 The following year, the Samiti engineered eleven assassinations, seven attempted assassinations and explosions and eight dacoities in West Bengal.
 Their targets included British police officials and civil servants, Indian police officers, informants, public prosecutors of political crimes, and wealthy families.
 Under Barin Ghosh's direction, the Samiti's members also attempted to assassinate French colonial officials in Chandernagore who were seen as complicit with the Raj.

 Anushilan Samiti established early links with foreign movements and Indian nationalists abroad.
-In 1907, Barin Ghosh sent Hem Chandra Kanungo (Hem Chandra Das) to Paris to learn bomb-making from Nicholas Safranski, a Russian revolutionary in exile.
+In 1907 Hem Chandra Kanungo (Hem Chandra Das) went to Paris by selling his land property to learn bomb-making from Nicholas Safranski, a Russian revolutionary in exile.
 In 1908, young recruits Khudiram Bose and Prafulla Chaki were sent on a mission to Muzaffarpur to assassinate chief presidency magistrate D. H. Kingsford.
 They bombed a carriage they mistook for Kingsford's, killing two Englishwomen.
 Bose was arrested while attempting to flee and Chaki committed suicide.
 Police investigation of the killers connected them with Barin's country house in Manicktala (a suburb of Calcutta) and led to a number of arrests, including Aurobindo and Barin.
 The ensuing trial, held under tight security, led to a death sentence for Barin (later commuted to life imprisonment).
 The case against Aurobindo Ghosh collapsed after Naren Gosain, who had turned crown witness, was shot in Alipore jail by Satyendranath Basu and Kanailal Dutta, who were also being tried.
 Aurobindo retired from active politics after being acquitted.
 This was followed by a 1909 Dhaka conspiracy case, which brought 44 members of the Dhaka Anushilan Samiti to trial.
 Nandalal Bannerjee (the officer who arrested Khudiram) was shot and killed in 1908, followed by the assassinations of the prosecutor and informant for the Alipore case in 1909.